Project data page

 130AdaptationFlooding ResilienceA1Flood PlanLaura MossLRF Multi Agency Flood PlanEnsure the Plan is updated at least every 3 years or after incidentDeliverOn TrackN/A- awaiting review in 202646477Durham County CouncilCountywide0 Enabling or Adaptation Action0Yes032

-148Waste and ResourcesSustainable ProcurementW2Themes Outcomes and Measures (TOMS) MethodologyRichard CarrollEmbed sustainability and carbon savings into major procurement exercises through the Themes, Outcomes and Measures (TOMS) methodology.
+148Waste and ResourcesSustainable ProcurementW2Environmental consideration in procurement activtiesRichard CarrollEmbed sustainability and carbon savings into major procurement exercises as a core concept .

 246Transport and ConnectivityBusesT30Zero Emission Park and Ride Buses Kieron MoraleeEngage further with Park and Ride operators to introduce Zero Emission (ZE) buses on park and ride routes and implement funding opportunities through liaison with Transport North East (TNE).
 (Links with Air Quality Action Plan No 5)Number of zero emission buses at park and ride sites - to deliver by 2027Early Concept/ScopingSlightly Off TrackSoft Market Testing has been undertaken with bus service operators via the OPEN portal.
 A meeting is scheduled for early Q1 2025/26 to determine the market readiness and willingness to tender for a ZE service, as well as highlighting operational and feasibility issues with the procurement of a ZE service.